jonathanmejiadev/jonathanmejiadev/README.md

 # Hi!, I'm Jonathan Mejia 👨🏻‍💻

-a Full Stack JavaScript Developer, focused mainly on Backend.
+a Full Stack Web Developer, focused mainly on Backend.

 ## About me